fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 ![Create a project](../images/supabase-create-project.png)

-Choose a region near where you are located and take note of the password.
+Choose a region near your location.
+Take note of the password.

 ### Disable email confirmation

 By default, our users will need to confirm their email address when creating a new account.
-This is normally good practice for security as it makes sure they can access the email address they have written.
+This is normally a good practice for security, as it makes sure they can access the email address they have written.
 It ensures they are who they claim, and that email can be used for password reset.